Harimathesh-VP/portfolio-website/README.md

-# portfolio-website
-A clean and responsive personal portfolio built using HTML, CSS, and JavaScript.
-Showcases projects, skills, and achievements with a modern, minimal design.
-Includes smooth animations, interactive UI elements, and mobile-friendly layouts.
-Features dedicated sections for About, Skills, Projects, and Contact.
-P
+A simple and responsive portfolio website built using HTML, CSS, and JavaScript.
+Showcases projects, skills, and contact details in a clean, modern layout.
+Includes smooth animations, mobile-friendly design, and customizable components.